ct-js/docs.ctjs.rocks/docs/ct.inputs.md

 # ct.inputs, ct.actions

-This module (`ct.inputs`) allows to manipulate [Actions](/actions.html).
-You can create new actions during the game, modify or delete them.
+This module (`ct.inputs`) allows you to manipulate [Actions](/actions.html).
+You can create, modify, or delete new actions during the game.

 `ct.actions` stores existing actions.
 If you have created an action `Move`, then it will be available at `ct.actions.Move`.
 Each of them is an instance of JS class `CtAction`.